Darnok00/WhoIsInTheOffice/readme.md

 ## Setup
 Clone this repo to your desktop, go to its root directory and run  `yarn install` to install all the dependencies.

-Then run `yarn create expo` to install the expo, which is helpful in the set up of the application.

 ## Usage
 Once you've installed the expo and the dependency, you can launch the android device emulator, e.g. via Android Studio, and run `yarn expo start`.
 Then press `a` to run the application on the Android emulator.